mia-platform/public-pipelines/docs/gitlab-ci/30-yarn.md

 ## .yarn-publish

-The last job we provide is `.yarn-publish` and its variant if you still use yarn v1 `.yarn-classi-publish` and as its name suggest, is a job you can use for publishing your package to a remote index, like npm.js or an internal one used by your organization like JFrog Artifactory.
+The last job we provide is `.yarn-publish` and its variant if you still use yarn v1 `.yarn-classic-publish` and as its name suggest, is a job you can use for publishing your package to a remote index, like npm.js or an internal one used by your organization like JFrog Artifactory.